cc505652/ds-roadmap-security/04-soc-detection-cyberops/references/cyberops-concept-mapping.md

 # CyberOps Concept Mapping

-This file captures detection-relevant concepts extracted from the Cisco CyberOps Associate course.
+This file captures detection-relevant concepts extracted from the Cisco CyberOps Associate course and maps them to SOC alert reasoning.
-It informs SOC alerting logic and incident reasoning.

 ---